MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-logging.md

 |Basic (Default)|Set-AdfsProperties -AuditLevel Basic|No more than five events are logged for a single request.|
 |Verbose|Set-AdfsProperties -AuditLevel Verbose|All events are logged.
 This level logs a significant amount of information per request.|

-To view the current auditing level, you can use the PowerShell cmdlet: ``Get-AdfsProperties``.
+To view the current auditing level, you can use the PowerShell cmdlet: `Get-AdfsProperties`.

  :::image type="content" source="media/ad-fs-tshoot-logging/ADFS_Audit_1.PNG" alt-text="Screenshot of the PowerShell window showing the results of the Get-AdfsProperties cmdlet with the Audit Level property called out.":::

-You can raise or lower the auditing level by using the PowerShell cmdlet: ``Set-AdfsProperties -AuditLevel``.
+You can raise or lower the auditing level by using the PowerShell cmdlet: `Set-AdfsProperties -AuditLevel`.

 :::image type="content" source="media/ad-fs-tshoot-logging/ADFS_Audit_2.png" alt-text="Screenshot of the PowerShell window showing the Set-AdfsProperties -AuditLevel Verbose cmdlet typed in the command prompt.":::

 ## Types of events

 AD FS events can be of different types, based on the different types of requests processed by AD FS.
-Each type of event has specific data associated with it. he type of events can be differentiated between login requests and system requests.
+Each type of event has specific data associated with it.
+The type of events can be differentiated between login requests and system requests.
 Your login requests might be token requests, and your system requests might be server-server calls, including fetching configuration information.

 The following table describes the basic types of events.